kickhead13/percolation-sim-rs/README.md

 ```rs
 let mut new_grid = percolation::Grid::new(H, W);
 ```
-Given a probability of a/b for any two nodes to be connected, you can percolate the grid like this:
+Given a probability of a/b for any two neighbor nodes to be connected, you can percolate the grid like this:
 ```rs
 new_grid.percolate(a, b, true);
 ```